-- 1. The Issuer will not make a non-mortgage investment unless it is permitted for a "mortgage investment corporation" under the Tax Act and will not result in the Issuer ceasing to qualify as a mortgage investment corporation under the Tax Act. - 2.
-The Issuer's non-mortgage investments will be limited to: - (a) cash, deposits with banks or other financial institutions insured by the Canada Deposit Insurance Corporation or the Régie de l'assurance-dépôts du Québec, or deposits with a credit union; and - (b) investments in real property which are held directly or indirectly through limited partnerships or other vehicles, as a result of action taken to enforce the Issuer's rights as a secured lender (for example, in a foreclosure situation) and meet the guidelines described below. - 3.
+- 1. The Issuer will not make a non-mortgage investment unless it is permitted for a "mortgage investment corporation" within the meaning the Tax Act and will not result in the Issuer ceasing to qualify as a "mortgage investment corporation" under the Tax Act. - 2.
+The Issuer's non-mortgage investments will be limited to: - (a) cash, deposits with banks or other financial institutions insured by the Canada Deposit Insurance Corporation or the Régie de l'assurance-dépôts du Québec, or deposits with a credit union; and - (b) investments in real property which are held directly or indirectly through limited partnerships or other vehicles, as a result of action taken to enforce the Issuer's rights as a secured lender (for example, in a foreclosure situation) and meet the guidelines described below.
+See below for further guidelines regarding these real property investments. - 3.
 The Issuer will subject all non-mortgage investments to appropriate due diligence.